wearebraid/griddle/readme.md

 ![span(4, 1)](./assets/img/span-4-1.jpg)

 Lastly, you may be trying to style an element that's nested inside of a parent element that already has `span()` styles applied to it.
-In this case, if you provide the parent `context` as a 3rd argument your `span()` mixin will return _root_ `column` and `gutter` values
+In this case, if you provide the parent `context` as a 3rd argument the `span()` function will return _root_ `column` and `gutter` values
 ```scss
 .my-element {
   width: span(4); // 31.57895% assuming a 12-column grid